mondeja/solaris-vm-action/README.md

 ## Arguments

 - ``run`` (*required*): Commands to run, in multiple lines.
-- ``prepare``: Optional preparation commands run in the Solaris VM before main execution.
+- ``prepare``: Optional preparation commands to run in the Solaris VM before main execution.
 - ``cpus`` (1): Number of CPUs for the virtual machine.
 - ``memory`` (4096): RAM memory size for the virtual machine.